History

 2017

-AECOM purchases Shimmick and merges it with the existing Civil Construction & Mining group, doubling the size of the civil construction division.
+AECOM acquires Shimmick and merges it with the existing Civil Construction & Mining group, doubling the size of the civil construction division.

 2015